Chris Eyre: Subsequent works

-Eyre's Edge of America was the 2004 Sundance Film Festival "opening night" film.
-Edge of America is loosely based on the true story of a black English teacher who goes to the Three Nations Reservation to teach, but ends up coaching the very underachieving girls basketball team and takes them all the way to the state finals.
+Eyre's Edge of America (2004) was the 2004 Sundance Film Festival "opening night" film.
+Edge of America (2004) is loosely based on the true story of a black English teacher who goes to the Three Nations Reservation to teach, but ends up coaching the very underachieving girls basketball team and takes them all the way to the state finals.
 In the process, he learns as much about their culture and race relations in America as they learn about winning and self-esteem.
 On January 29, 2006, Eyre won the Directors Guild of America's award for Outstanding Directorial Achievement in Children's Programs for Edge of America, becoming the first Native American to win the award.

-Eyre's short film, A Thousand Roads, the "signature film" for the Smithsonian's National Museum of the American Indian, opened in Washington, D.C. on April 10, 2005, for an unlimited and exclusive engagement.
+Eyre's short film, A Thousand Roads (2005), the "signature film" for the Smithsonian's National Museum of the American Indian, opened in Washington, D.C., on April 10, 2005, for an unlimited and exclusive engagement.
 It is a contemporary film, following four American Indians in different locations, as they each confront everyday events.

+In 2011, Eyre finished Hide Away (2011), collaborating with Salem writer Peter Vanderwal.
+His work, deeply reflective of his rural, Klamath Falls upbringing, often explores themes beyond Native American stories, focusing on universal human experiences and the spirit of living vicariously through varied characters.
+The film's cast includes Josh Lucas and Ayelet Zurer.

+Other notable projects include The Doe Boy (2001) and Freedom Riders (2009).

+Television and later projects

+Eyre has also made contributions to television, directing episodes of popular series like Law & Order and Friday Night Lights.